dfinity/portal/docs/developer-docs/integrations/sns/tokenomics/rewards.md

 The goal of this article is to explain the design of the SNS reward scheme.

 The full potential of tokenization can be unlocked by a tokenized open governance system, where tokens can be staked to participate in voting.
 Anyone with staked tokens can submit and vote on governance proposals for the dapp.

 By participating in governance, developers, users, and other investors can collectively decide what new features should be implemented in the dapp that is governed by the SNS.
-As their tokens are stacked, they will be incentivized to vote taking into consideration the future value of the tokens and the dapp.
+As their tokens are staked, they will be incentivized to vote taking into consideration the future value of the tokens and the dapp.
 This represents the first simple scheme for SNS rewards.
 Based on the collected experience from developers and the community, this can be enhanced in the future.